wilhelm-lab/oktoberfest/docs/config.rst

 Configuration
 =============

-The following provides an overview of all available flags in the configuration file to use the high level API and run jobs.
+The following provides an overview of all available flags in the configuration file to use the high-level API and run jobs.
 Parameters may be applicable to more than one job type and are collected within indivdual tables.

 Always applicable
 -----------------